Assistant Professor, Teaching Stream

 223, Winters College - WC

-Darren Hoeg is Assistant Professor of science education in the Faculty of Education at York.
-Darren’s perspectives on science education stem from initial degrees in microbiology and entomology, and early career experiences with agricultural research, in the Atlantic provinces and New England states.
-A love for teaching compelled Darren into education; he taught middle and high school sciences for 9 years in international schools in the Philippines, South Korea, China and Japan.
-Growing awareness of and interest in seemingly dominant values and practices in science teaching brought Darren back home for graduate degrees in science education to study these phenomena.
-Through critical ethnographic and post structural perspectives involving analysis of discourse, Darren has inquired into cultural aspects of science education as a way to generate knowledge about how dominant practices and discourse shape teacher subjectivity and practice.
+My perspectives on science stem from initial degrees in microbiology and entomology, and early career experiences with agricultural research, in the Atlantic provinces and New England states.
+A love for teaching compelled me into education; I taught middle and high school sciences for 9 years in international schools in the Philippines, South Korea, China and Japan.
+A growing awareness of and interest in seemingly dominant values and practices in science teaching brought me back home for graduate degrees in science education to study these phenomena.
+Through critical ethnographic and post structural perspectives involving analysis of discourse, I inquire into cultural aspects of science education as a way to generate knowledge about how dominant practices and discourse shape teacher subjectivity and practice.
 This knowledge can provide an interpretive lens to teachers and education communities to evaluate the way things are in science education, and therefore how they might be transformed.
-Darren teaches courses pertaining to science education, environmental education, outdoor education, and critical/cultural perspectives.
+I teach courses pertaining to science education, environmental education, outdoor education, and critical/cultural perspectives.

 Faculty & School/Dept